How Do Retained Recruiters Get Paid?

 Like almost all professional recruiters, retained executive search recruiters are paid a set fee by their clients, which is calculated using the first-year salary or total compensation package of the role in question.

-Unlike contingency basis executive recruiters, who only receive payment after making a placement, retained executive recruiters receive periodic payments from their clients throughout the executive search process.
+Unlike contingency-based executive recruiters, who only receive payment after making a placement, retained executive recruiters receive periodic payments from their clients throughout the executive search process.
 The exact timeline and details of the payment structure vary between search firms, but the agreement to regular, scheduled payments is the foundation of all retained executive search agreements.

 How Much Do Retained Executive Search Firms Get Paid?